Office hoteling is a growing trend as organizations adapt their ways of working to support greater flexibility, efficiency, and collaboration.

 - Ease of use: Look for a platform with a simple, intuitive interface that allows employees to easily book desks, meeting rooms, and other spaces without confusion.

-- Integration with existing systems: Ensure the solution integrates with your current software, such as calendars, communication tools, and office space management software.
+- Integration with existing systems: Ensure the solution integrates with your current software, such as calendars, HR apps, communication tools, and office space management software.
 Look for solutions such as Deskfound that support single sign-on (SSO) and other security measures to align with your IT infrastructure.

 - Mobile accessibility: Look for a solution that supports mobile access, enabling employees to book spaces on the go and check availability in real-time.